 The IUCN reports that the Lion population has undergone a reduction of approximately 43% between 1993 – 2014 – classifying this species as Vulnerable overall, with recognition that most of its range meets the Endangered criteria.
 Habitat loss and prey depletion is a major threat to lion populations, along with human-lion conflict in defence of livestock.

-Starting in 2021 and with support from WLT, Tanzanian conservation body TFCG will create 10 reserves to protect a stretch of coastal forests lions have been known to roam through, in an area – the Rondo Plateau of Lindi District – where groups of more than three of these big cats have become rare.
+Starting in 2021 and with support from WLT, Tanzanian conservation body TFCG are creating 10 reserves to protect a stretch of coastal forests that lions have been known to roam through.
+These reserves are in an area – the Rondo Plateau of Lindi District – where groups of more than three of these big cats have become rare.